rsprouse/feeling-responsive/pages/pages-root-folder/people.md

 <img src="{{ site.urlimg }}maier.jpg" alt="Erik Maier"/>
 </div>

-[Erik Maier](http://linguistics.berkeley.edu/~erikhmaier/) (Graduate Student, Linguistics) is part of the Karuk Research Unit, a group which conducts regular fieldwork with remaining Karuk speakers, manages an online dictionary and text corpus of the language, works with the Karuk community to support their language revitalization efforts, and is currently building a dependency grammar syntactic treebank of Karuk.
+[Erik Maier](http://linguistics.berkeley.edu/~erikhmaier/) (PhD 2022, Linguistics) is part of the Karuk Research Unit, a group which conducts regular fieldwork with remaining Karuk speakers, manages an online dictionary and text corpus of the language, works with the Karuk community to support their language revitalization efforts, and is currently building a dependency grammar syntactic treebank of Karuk.
 His research interests include language documentation and revitalization, morphology, syntax, semantics, and verbal art.

 <div class="image left people_images">